jpat64/offline-ocr-llama/README.md

 python3 ocr.py
 ```

+Soon, you will get a response from the ML model!
+It will happen in the terminal window.

 You can change which file is viewed by editing line 34 of `ocr.py`

 **Note:** I've found the OCR process to take minutes at a time.
 So, be patient!